NNN: Next-Generation Neural Networks for Marketing Measurement: NNN Transformer

 \subsection{Attention}

 In our model, we use historical information across marketing channels to predict sales or other business KPIs on a given day $t$.
-We employ attention mechanisms \cite{bahdanau2014neural, vaswani2017attention} that learn which channels and prior time steps are most relevant for the current prediction context (channel $c$, time $t$).
+A key innovation in our NNN framework is that we do not have to specify a functional form for the time lag between media exposure and sales.
+Instead, we employ attention mechanisms \cite{bahdanau2014neural, vaswani2017attention} that learn which channels and prior time steps are most relevant for the current prediction context (channel $c$, time $t$).

 We initially experimented with standard Key, Query, Value attention using positional embeddings but encountered several challenges: \begin{itemize} \item Standard absolute positional encodings depend on an arbitrary data start date. \item Learning the $T^2$ pairwise interactions for temporal attention can be data-intensive, especially given a typical dataset size of $T \times G$ points. \item Extrapolating positional encodings beyond the training time range often leads to poor out-of-distribution performance. \end{itemize}